SuperIRis/personal-website-update-2022/README.md

 - Bug bash
-  ✔︎ Navigating from one project to the next breaks the youtube video
-  - AND adds an extra background
-  - Navigating from one project (reload here) to projects (close button) breaks footer UI
-  - When resizing down, no image background.
-When resizing up, no slide images
-    - Need to listen to resize and set video / slider / image background if necessary
+  ✔︎ Navigating from one project to the next breaks the youtube video ✔︎ Navigating from one project (reload here) to projects (close button) breaks footer UI ✔︎ On projects with slider first slide doesn't load ✔︎ When resizing down, no image background.
+When resizing up, no slide images ✔︎ Need to listen to resize and set video / slider / image background if necessary ✔︎ Need to appear the images on mobile with transition

 NOTES as of 17/11